jamesoflol/photobucket-blogger-migratinator/docs/README.md

 4. The first thing the program will ask you to do is to authenticate with Google.
 You do that by clicking this link: [AUTHENTICATE WITH GOOGLE NOW](https://accounts.google.com/o/oauth2/v2/auth?redirect_uri=https://jamesoflol.github.io/photobucket-blogger-migratinator/auth_success&prompt=consent&response_type=code&client_id=475469684563-3tkh3bscomb3548fq4fs8fg7b5t34qlf.apps.googleusercontent.com&scope=https://www.googleapis.com/auth/blogger+https://picasaweb.google.com/data/&access_type=offline).
 This app requires access access to your Google account.
 To be prudent, upon following the link you will see that it only asks for access to the Blogger and Google Photos parts of your account.

 Misc notes:
-- All the photos will also be visible at photos.google.com, in an album called 'drop box'.
 - For the nerds/security conscious: Instead of downloading, you can clone, inspect, and run the Python source from https://github.com/jamesoflol/photobucket-blogger-migratinator.
 It's been tested with Python 2.7.10.
 The only dependency is the python requests module (pip install requests).
 Please feel free to raise issues or pull requests.